TomasJohansson/crsTransformations-dotnet/docs/README.md

         }
         // The result object also provides convenience methods for the results (which you of course otherwise might calculate by iterating the above results)
         CrsTransformationResultStatistic crsTransformationResultStatistic = centralStockholmResultSweRef.getCrsTransformationResultStatistic();
-        // Note that the initially created composite was a "median composite" returning the median as the main value, but
+        // Note that the initially created composite was a "median composite" returning the median as the main value,
-        // you can also create an average composite but regardless, you can access both the median and the average with the aggregated statistics object:
+        // but you can also create an average composite and regardless you can access both the median and the average with the aggregated statistics object:
         System.out.println("average coordinate: " + crsTransformationResultStatistic.getCoordinateAverage());
         System.out.println("median coordinate: " + crsTransformationResultStatistic.getCoordinateMedian());
         // Console output from the above two rows:
         //  average coordinate: Coordinate(xEastingLongitude=674032.357244767, yNorthingLatitude=6580821.99109206, crsIdentifier=CrsIdentifier(crsCode='EPSG:3006', isEpsgCode=true, epsgNumber=3006))
         //  median coordinate: Coordinate(xEastingLongitude=674032.3573263118, yNorthingLatitude=6580821.991122329, crsIdentifier=CrsIdentifier(crsCode='EPSG:3006', isEpsgCode=true, epsgNumber=3006))

-        System.out.println("MaxDiffXLongitude: " + crsTransformationResultStatistic.getMaxDiffXLongitude());
+        System.out.println("MaxDifferenceForXEastingLongitude: " + crsTransformationResultStatistic.getMaxDifferenceForXEastingLongitude());
-        System.out.println("MaxDiffYLatitude: " + crsTransformationResultStatistic.getMaxDiffYLatitude());
+        System.out.println("MaxDifferenceForYNorthingLatitude: " + crsTransformationResultStatistic.getMaxDifferenceForYNorthingLatitude());
         // Output from the above two rows:
-        //      MaxDiffXLongitude: 3.264440456405282E-4
+        //      MaxDifferenceForXEastingLongitude: 3.264440456405282E-4
-        //      MaxDiffYLatitude: 1.2357905507087708E-4
+        //      MaxDifferenceForYNorthingLatitude: 1.2357905507087708E-4
         // As you can see in the above iteration, the min and max x values are 674032.357 and 674032.357326444 (and the difference is 0.000326444).
         // Similarly the min and max y values are 6580821.991 and 6580821.991123579 (and the difference is 0.000123579).
         // The above "maxDiff" methods are used within the implementation of the convenience method 'isReliable' (also illustrated in this example further above)
     }
 ```